DandDsRTT/rtt-library/README.md

 Some modules cross the requirement hierarchy.
 These ones' README's will say e.g. "This module also requires `temperament/addition`."
 In these cases, both their `main.m` and `tests.m` will rely on that other module in the same way they would a parent module.

+WIP: User functions from this library can also be used from this [web app](https://danddsrtt.github.io).

 ## output